jamesrharwood/srqr/items/abstract.md

 Information presented in the abstract should be consistent with the information presented in the full text.

-Use the format of your intended journal.
-Some journals require abstracts to have subheadings, others don't.
+Use the format of your intended journal. ^[Some journals require abstracts to have subheadings, others don't.
 In some cases the journal's structured abstract format aligns more with positivist paradigms and quantitative approaches than with qualitative traditions, so translation may be necessary.
-For example, what might be labelled "findings" in many qualitative research traditions could be reported as "results" in the abstract.
+For example, what might be labelled "Findings" in many qualitative research traditions could be reported as "Results" in the abstract.
+Similarly, "Design" might be labelled as "Approach" or "Methodology" for a qualitative study.]

+# Justification, Example, Training, and Resources

 <!-- #TODO: abstracts are indexed by search tools -->
 ## Why readers need this information